RiversideValley/Fluid.Framework/src/routes/docs/getting-started.md

     import { CopyBox } from "$site/lib";
 </script>

-This page will guide you through the process of adding fluent-svelte to your existing Svelte project.
+This page will guide you through the process of adding Fluid to your existing Svelte project.
 If you don't have a Svelte or SvelteKit project already, you can create one using [this guide](https://svelte.dev/blog/the-easiest-way-to-get-started).

 <InfoBar severity="attention" title="Before We Start" message="This tutorial assumes you have basic knowledge of Svelte.">
     <Button slot="action" variant="accent">